straker/kontra/CONTRIBUTING.md

 ## Building

 To build the development code, run `npm run build`.
 To build the distribution version of the code, run `npm run dist`.
-Both should be built before submitting a pull request.

 ## Testing